-Table 5: Wald tests of variable groups based on hypotheses and estimation results from Model 4 adulthood there is a channel through which an educated family background fosters educational attainment.
-A closer look at the coefficients reveals an even clearer picture of this influence.
+Table 5: Wald tests of variable groups based on hypotheses and estimation results from Model 4 influence.
 Whereas formal schooling achievements on behalf of the parents is associated with both a lower likelihood of on-the-job training abstinence and a higher frequency of training activities, parental training levels are only positively related to their offspring's frequency of on-the-job training.
-The latter might be due to networks of parents that influence decisions of employers, continued financial assistance or a higher cumulated wealth among the offspring of better educated and wealthier parents.
+The latter might be due to networks of parents, continued financial assistance or a higher cumulated wealth among the offspring of better educated and wealthier parents.
 The schooling of parents, on the other hand, might be better suited as an indicator to isolate wealth-related aspects from inherited cultural capital or intrinsic learning motivation.
 These different channels, however, cannot be investigated in more detail due to a lack of data.

-Notes: ALWA, own calculations; the columns show $\chi^2$ -statistics and significance levels, respectively.
+Notes: ALWA, own calculations; the columns show χ^2 -statistics and significance levels, respectively.

-Although not strongly significant, Wald-tests on cognition and personality generally support the endowment hypothesis.
+Although not strongly significant, Wald tests on cognition and personality generally support the endowment hypothesis.
 Endowments are less relevant for a lack of on-the-job training than for the frequency of training.
 While cognitive skills are significantly related to the frequency of training, they are not relevant for abstinence from training.
 Cognitive skills are therefore neither a prerequisite for receiving training in the first place, nor do they significantly foster participation when there is some other obstacle that leads to a lack of training.
-For those who receive training at all, cognitive skills do contribute to a higher number of training activities, which is in line with human capital theory and the endowment hypothesis.
+For those who receive training at all, prose literacy skills in particular contribute to a higher number of training activities, which is in line with human capital theory and the endowment hypothesis.
 Personality traits are jointly significant for both equations.
+This is mainly driven by the the fact that a high score in cultural capital increases both the likelihood and frequency of participation in on-the-job training.
+Having a strong internal locus of control leads to a higher frequency of on-the-job training activities per spell.

 Although the variables regarding the own formal education are jointly significant in Model 4, some coefficients no longer concur with the path dependency hypothesis.
-Both formal schooling and training make the absence of on-the-job training significantly less likely.
-Formal schooling, however, no longer has a jointly significant influence on the frequency of on-the-job training.
+Both formal schooling and training make the absence of on-the-job training significantly less likely, but formal schooling no longer has a jointly significant influence on the frequency of on-thejob training.
 Existing formal training certificates even have a jointly significant negative relationship with the number of training activities per spell.

 This counterintuitive result can be explained by the assumptions given in Section 2.
 If training participation depends on the financial means of a person, higher human capital measured by educational certificates leads to more training because liquidity constraints are less likely to be relevant.
-If, on the other hand, the wage is strongly related to the job segment one is employed in-as claimed by theory of segmented labour markets-job characteristics would be more important for remuneration than education.
-The training level as a proxy for the unobserved wage gets less important.
+If, on the other hand, the wage is strongly related to the job segment one is employed in-as claimed by the theories of segmented labour markets-job characteristics would be more important for wages than education.
+In that case, the training level as a proxy for the unobserved wage gets less important.
 If the job segment is controlled for, a complementary explanation gets relevant: A better educated and thus more productive worker has higher opportunity costs of training.
 This influences his investment decision towards less on-the-job training.
 Finally, human capital theory also offers an explanation of the negative relationship between formal training level and the number of on-the-job training activities per spell.
-A person that already has achieved a high level of human capital is more likely to refrain from additional investments.
-That is because she might already have achieved the optimal level of human capital, and investing more would yield less future returns than the actual costs.
+A person that has already achieved a high level of human capital is more likely to refrain from additional investments, because she might already have achieved the optimal level of human capital.
+Investing more would yield less future returns than the actual costs.